 PRODUCTION: During the summer of 2015, I spent several weeks filming at Isle Royale and other National Parks.
 Much of my time on Isle Royale was spent alone, traveling cross-country by backpack with everything needed for survival and filmmaking, including a 500 mm lens and a tripod that was not nearly strong enough to support it.
 With national reporting assistance (and narration) by Todd Spangler, I otherwise embarked on this film alone, taking it from conception to completion in just over six months.
 The film premiered to a sold-out crowd at the Detroit Film Theatre during the 2016 Freep Film Festival.
 The premiere was paired with a musical performance by Stefano Barone, whose fantastic work drives the film’s soundtrack.

 SINCE PUBLICATION: The film received a national Edward R. Murrow award in 2017 for “Excellence in Video.”
 It has screened at festivals across the State of Michigan.
-Isle Royale National Park will soon decide how to proceed with wolf / moose management on the island and I intend to document the future, whatever it holds.
+In 2018, Isle Royale National Park began implementation of a plan to translocate wolves to the island.
+It continues to be controversial and media access has been severely limited.